 - Which taxes affect an estate?
 There are four types of taxes that can affect your estate: estate taxes (including state estate taxes), gift taxes, generation skipping transfer taxes, and income taxes.
 Understanding if and how these taxes will affect your estate, and, thus, the inheritance that will be received by your beneficiaries, is an essential part of the estate planning process.

 - How is your property titled?
 This is a simple concept - how your property is titled will dictate who will inherit it after you die - and yet day in and day out estate planning attorneys meet with people who do not know how all of their property is titled.
 Is it in joint names with right of survivorship, tenants by the entirety, tenants in common, or in the revocable living trust?
-Or, for certain types of assets (including electronic), who has been named as the primary and secondary beneficiaries?
+Or, for certain types of assets (including digital assets), who has been named as the primary and secondary beneficiaries?
 Understanding who owns what is the real key to good estate planning since who owns it now leads to who will inherit it after death.
 For example, if your will leaves everything equally to your brother and sister but all of your property is titled in joint names with right of survivorship with your sister, then all of your property will go to your sister after you die and absolutely nothing will go to your brother.
 Then what was the purpose of your will?